carlmontanari/ssh2net/README.md

 ssh2net[PLATFORM]
 ```

 The docker-compose file here will be looking for the container images matching this pattern, so this is an important bit!
-Right now for IOS-XE and NX-OS the container image names need to be:
+The container image names should be:

 ```
 ssh2netiosxe
 ssh2netnxos
+ssh2netiosxr
+ssh2netjunos
 ```

 You can tag the image names on creation (following the vrnetlab readme docs), or create a new tag once the image is built: